fredbing/sql-examples/README.md

 # sql-snippets
-These are SQL snippets for my reference
+These are SQL snippets for reference